-Coffin/ashes casket material (including handles) (see guidance note on "Coffin material")
+Casket material (including handles) (see guidance note on "Coffin material")

-Coffin/ashes casket shape (see guidance note on "Coffin/casket shape")
+Casket shape (see guidance note on "Coffin/casket shape")

-External Coffin/ashes casket Measurements (in cm) (see guidance note on "External coffin/ashes urn or Overall length
+External Casket Measurements (in cm) (see guidance note on "External coffin/ashes urn or Overall length

 Width at widest part (including any handles fully extended)

 casket measurements") Width at narrowest part

 Depth

-Combined weight of deceased and coffin (in kg)

 Any other requests or instruction ons?

-I declare that I have discussed the options with the applicant and know no reason why the burial cannot take place.
-I understand that if I become aware of anything that may mean the burial should be delayed, I must inform the burial authority and the applicant.
-Signed:
+that if I become aware of urial authority and the appl

 Full Name:

 Date:

 Company name and address:

-Company hamo and address
+, . ,

 Business email address:

 Business telephone:

-Section 7: Authorisation for burial (to be completed by the burial authority) Please confirm the location in the burial ground of the new or existing lair to be used for this burial: (e.g. lair number/section/extension) This section is used by the burial authority to confirm that the application is in order and that the burial can take place.
+Section 7: Authorisation for burial (to be completed by the burial authority) Please record the location in the burial ground of the new or existing lair to be used for this burial (e.g. lair number/section/extension) Please confirm that the application is in order and that the burial can take place (please tick).
 I confirm that I have seen the appropriate documentation to allow the burial to take place.
 If any document is missing, please contact the applicant or their funeral director.
 I confirm that all relevant sections of this form have been completed.
 I confirm that I approve this application for burial.
-Signed: Position:
+Signed: Full Name: Position: Date:

-Date:

-Burial Form 1 (BF1) Guidance Notes
+Burial Form 2 (BF2): Guidance Notes